Whorleater/CS465-Project/readme.md

 # Final project for CS 465 Fall 2015

 ## [Live Demo](https://whorleater.github.io/CS465-Project/)
-#### probably want to use this instead of the local copy because some dependencies will only load due to security reason
+- Some dependencies only load in the demo and not locally due to security reasons

 - Redesign of the Compass2G website built for UIUC
 - Peixian Wang, Jerry Chen, Jon Park, Zhili Feng